Shashwat986/BattleSim/Battle-Mechanics.md

 Your Toughness = 6 * (the number of dice allocated to toughness)

-###Uncontrollable Attributes:
+###Natura Attributes:

-Each player also has 2 attributes not under their control:
+Each player also has 2 attributes not directly under their control:

 * Degree (initially equal to 1.
 Degree cannot drop below 0)
 * Momentum (initially equal to 0.
 Momentum cannot drop below 0, and cannot exceed 3)